renaissance-publishing/renaissance/src/chapters/building-an-analyst.md

 Sometimes, the GM will tell you things that you just *know*, without requiring you to explicitly ask a question or roll a check; after all, if a character has *basic competence* in a skill — that is, 10 ranks in a skill — then they have access to *common knowledge* associated with that skill.

 Other times, however, you'll need to *actively* ask the GM questions, and actively roll checks to find out what your character knows; always keep in mind that your character might know more about a given subject than the GM told you up-front.
-The GM might not even tell you that you *can* roll a check or *might* know more; this means that you need to be fairly active.
+The GM might not even tell you that you *can* roll a check or *might* know more; you need to be proactive, on the lookout for times when your skills might allow you to gain more information or make connections.

 Try to keep track of what bits of information the party has, and what other pieces of information that the party *needs*, and look for ways that you can answer those hanging questions.
 (In investigation-themed games, parties can hang because they either don't have an analyst, or the analyst isn't actively tackling open questions and turning them into answers.)